How To: Handle the DMV Matters of a Deceased Person

 Former Prisoner of War, Legion of Valor, Pearl Harbor Survivor, and Purple Heart License Plates

 The surviving spouse may retain these license plates and their privileges, which may include exemption from vehicle registration, license plate reassignment, addition, deletion, and replacement fees.
-The surviving spouse must complete a REG 256 stating he/she is the owner’s spouse and wishes to retain the license plates.
+The surviving spouse must complete a Statement of Facts (REG 256) stating he/she is the owner’s spouse and wishes to retain the license plates.

 Former Prisoner of War and Purple Heart License Plates Only